Harish-2502/CCC-Team-72/frontend/Livability_Popluation_Correlation/Readme.md

-#### Livability and Population Correlation Analysis

-### Introduction

-This  aims to determine whether there is a correlation between the livability percentage and the population of Melbourne.
-By analyzing data from 2011 to 2021, we investigate the relationship between these two variables.
-The analysis utilizes the Regional Population Dataset and the Livability Index Dataset to provide insights into how population changes might impact the overall livability of Melbourne.

-### Data Sources

-# Regional Population Dataset
-Description: Contains population-related information in Victoria, including births, deaths, and migration.
-Key Feature: erp_YYYY columns representing the estimated regional population for Melbourne from 2011 to 2021.
-# Livability Index Dataset
-Description: Provides metrics related to the livability of Melbourne, focusing on topics such as economy, finance, governance, housing, and transportation.
-Key Feature: Percentages that reflect different aspects of livability over the years.
-### Data Processing

-## Regional Population Data
-# Data Retrieval:
-Extracted from Elasticsearch using the index abs-regional_population_lga_2001-2021.
-# Data Cleaning:
-Removed spacing from column names.
-Extracted key columns for the years 2011 to 2021.
-Selected and cleaned the row corresponding to Melbourne.
-## Livability Index Data
-# Data Retrieval: Extracted from Elasticsearch using the index liveability-index.
-D#ata Cleaning:
-Filtered for rows where type is 'Liveability' and value_type is 'Percentage'.
-Extracted the year from the period column.
-Replaced 'N/A' values and removed rows with NaN values.
-Grouped by year and calculated overall percentages.
-## Merging Datasets
-The cleaned datasets were merged on the year column to facilitate the correlation analysis.

-### Analysis  and Visualization

-Correlation Calculation
-A correlation matrix was calculated to determine the relationship between the livability percentage and population.

-An interactive heatmap was created using Plotly to visualize the correlation between the two variables.

-### Results

-The correlation analysis reveals a weak negative correlation (-0.15) between the livability percentage and population in Melbourne over the period from 2011 to 2018.
-This suggests that as the population increases, the livability percentage slightly decreases, but the relationship is not significant.
+# README: Correlation Analysis between Population and Livability Percentage in Melbourne

+## Overview

+This Jupyter notebook aims to understand and visualize the correlation between the livability percentage and the population of Melbourne.
+The analysis involves processing population-related data for Victoria and livability data for Melbourne, followed by statistical analysis and visualization.

+## Libraries Used

+The following libraries are used in this notebook:

+- pandas
+- numpy
+- seaborn
+- matplotlib.pyplot
+- statsmodels
+- scipy
+- plotly
+- elasticsearch

+## Data Sources

+1. **Regional Population Dataset**:
+   - Contains population-related information in Victoria, ranging from births, deaths to migration.
+   - Key feature: `erp_YYYY` columns, which hold the estimated regional population for Melbourne from 2011 to 2021.

+2. **Livability Index Dataset**:
+   - Contains information about the livability index in Melbourne.

+## Data Processing Steps

+### Loading Data from Elasticsearch

+Both datasets are retrieved from Elasticsearch indices.

+- **Regional Population Dataset**:
+  - Index: `abs-regional_population_lga_2001-2021`
+  - All documents are fetched using the `match_all` query.
+  - Loaded into a pandas DataFrame named `response`.

+- **Livability Index Dataset**:
+  - Index: `liveability-index`
+  - All documents are fetched using the `match_all` query.
+  - Loaded into a pandas DataFrame named `liveability`.

+### Data Cleaning

+#### Regional Population Dataset

+1. **Column Name Cleanup**:
+   - Removed random spaces from column names.

+2. **Key Columns Extraction**:
+   - Extracted `erp_YYYY` columns for the years 2011 to 2021.
+   - Created a cleaned DataFrame, `response_clean`, with columns `year` and `population`.

+3. **Filter for Melbourne**:
+   - Extracted the row corresponding to Melbourne from the population dataset.

+#### Livability Index Dataset

+1. **Filter Data**:
+   - Filtered rows where `type` is 'Liveability' and `value_type` is 'Percentage'.
+   - Extracted the year from the `period` column.
+   - Removed NaN values from `numerator` and `denominator`.

+2. **Numerator and Denominator Cleanup**:
+   - Converted `numerator` and `denominator` columns to integers after removing commas and converting to float.

+3. **Remove Outliers**:
+   - Removed rows where the `indicator` is 'Percentage of country GDP' to avoid skewing the data.

+4. **Yearly Percentage Calculation**:
+   - Calculated the yearly average percentage for the livability index.
+   - Created a cleaned DataFrame, `liveability_clean`, with columns `year` and `livability_percentage`.

+### Merging Datasets

+- Merged the cleaned population and livability datasets on the `year` column, creating a single DataFrame, `analysis_df`, with columns `year`, `livability_percentage`, and `population`.

+## Analysis and Visualization

+1. **Correlation Analysis**:
+   - Calculated the Pearson correlation coefficient between `livability_percentage` and `population`.

+2. **Heatmap Visualization**:
+   - Created an interactive heatmap using Plotly to visualize the correlation matrix.

+## Conclusion

+The analysis demonstrates the correlation between the livability percentage and population in Melbourne.
+The interactive heatmap provides a clear visualization of this relationship.

+---

+This README file provides a comprehensive overview of the data processing, cleaning, analysis, and visualization steps undertaken in the notebook.